 Reliable Methods for Searching Public Records

 Public records have been kept on file since the days of Ancient Babylon.
 The method of filing was on clay tablets and the ancients kept track of births, deaths and taxes.
 The Middle Ages saw the dawning of the census to keep track of Earth’s burgeoning population and since that time, we’ve had some form of keeping information in a somewhat central location.
 Not everyone had access to public records until the Freedom of Information Act was passed during the 1960s.
 This law allows the public to search through certain records files by states.
 Now, you may request a public record such as a birth, death, marriage or divorce certificate from a state and a small fee is usually charged for the service.

 In today’s transient society we can’t be too careful about checking a person’s background to be sure they’re telling the truth about their past.
 Public records may reveal a criminal or fraudulent past that could put you and/or loved ones in harm’s way if you let that person come in your life.
-Employers rely on background checks to make employment decisions and legal professionals rely on them to prove or disprove a law case.
+Employers rely on background checks to make vital judgements and legal professionals rely on them to prove or disprove a law case.
 Now, the general public is becoming to depend on these public record searches as a means to know a person is telling the truth before allowing them in their lives.